-With this month’s learning series, our aim is to take those literacy-based therapy strategies that we’ve been talking about, and embed the strategy into the classroom by applying it to materials from the curriculum.
-So far this month we have planned for our preschoolers, and early elementary learners.
+With this month’s learning series, our aim is to take those literacy-based therapy strategies that we’ve been discussing and embed the strategy into the classroom by applying it to materials from the curriculum.
+So far this month, we shared plans for our preschoolers and early elementary learners.

 Once we get the hang of these curriculum-based strategies, it becomes easier and easier to find ways to connect to the curriculum because it is so contextualized.
 You can pull pretty much any texts from the classroom and provide support in or outside of the classroom. 😍